Hectorban/Nodecg-react-typescript-template/README.md

 # Nodecg-react-template
-nodecg react template done with webpack
+nodecg react template done with parcel and typescript